 TSS is caused by a buildup of toxins thanks to the strep and staph bacteria that lie inherently and mostly dormant in a human body.
 Though most of the human population can deal with this small amount of bacteria normally, there's a small segment of the population who can't.
-This is why TSS isn't solely a problem for women; in fact, only about 50% of TSS cases are in women.
+This is why it isn't solely a problem for women; in fact, only about 50% of TSS cases are in women.

-Jim Henson, creator of the beloved Muppets, died at age 54, of toxic shock syndrome.
+Jim Henson, creator of the beloved Muppets, passed at age 54 of toxic shock syndrome.
 Clearly, Henson wasn't using tampons, but he did have the Streptococcus pyogenes germ (the same germ that causes strep throat).
 Henson appeared for the last time with Kermit on May 4, 1990.
-On May 15 of that year, he told his wife he felt like dying and eventually went to the hospital.
-On May 16, he was dead from pneumonia, a direct result of what toxic shock syndrome had done to his immune system.
+On May 15 of that year, he told his wife he felt awful and eventually went to the hospital.
+On May 16, he succumbed to pneumonia, a direct result of what TSS had done to his immune system.

 TSS Wiped A Woman's Memory

-A Model Had Her Leg Amputated Thanks To TSS
+A Model Had Her Legs Amputated

 Lauren Wasser, a 24-year-old model living in Los Angeles, fell ill quickly - despite using tampons responsibly and changing them frequently.
 In 2012, she ended up at the hospital with a fever of 107 degrees after having a heart attack.
-Like others who have suffered from TSS, she was put in a medically induced coma.
+Like others who have suffered from this sudden illness, she was put in a medically induced coma.
 When she woke, she had developed gangrene as blood was no longer flowing to her legs.
 When they tested the tampon she had in when she arrived at the hospital, analysis revealed TSS.
 She has since described the experience as the most excruciating pain you could ever imagine.

-A Brand Of Tampons In The 1970s Caused An Outbreak Of TSS
+A Brand Of Tampons In The 1970s Caused An Outbreak

 If you need further proof that Rely was not legit, you should know that the marketing of Rely said that one tampon could absorb the blood from your entire period - yes, your entire period, which typically lasts for multiple days.